pffelix/GardenDiversity/README.md

 ### To setup the hardware perform following steps:
 1. Plug the Witty Pi 4 header on the Raspberry Pi Zero 2 W
-2. Connect the Witty Pi 4 header with the USB-C to USB-A Cable to the Solar Power Management Module
+2. Connect the Witty Pi 4 header with the USB-C to USB-A cable to the Solar Power Management Module
 3. Connect the Solar Power Management Module with the Solar Panel
 4. Connect the Li-Po battery with the Solar Power Management Module
 5. Connect the Witty Pi 4 header to the I2S Microphone